jamessrichie/course-hunter/README.md

 #### Configuring `credentials.json`

 This file stores your UW NetID credentials.
 If you choose to enable the email listener, this file also stores your Gmail account credentials.
 Note that the field `gmail_app_password` is _not_ your Gmail account password.
-We will discuss how to generate a Gmail app password under ['Setting up Your Email for the Email Listener.'](#setup-email)
+We discuss how to generate a Gmail app password under ['Setting up Your Email for the Email Listener.'](#setup-email)

 #### Configuring `joint-registration.json`